 Taylor was shot at least eight times, according to a wrongful death lawsuit her family has filed against the officers.

 The lawsuit claims Detectives Brett Hankison and Myles Cosgrove and Sgt.
-John Mattingly "blindly fired" into Taylor's apartment, spraying bullets around the unit and neighboring units "with a total disregard for the value of human life."
+Jonathan Mattingly "blindly fired" into Taylor's apartment, spraying bullets around the unit and neighboring units "with a total disregard for the value of human life."

 Photos from the scene released to WDRB News by the legal team for Taylor's family show bullet holes scattered throughout the apartment, from the bathroom wall to a set of curtains in the living room, other windows into the residence and sauce pans in the kitchen.
 Some pierced the walls of a neighboring apartment, as well.